List of Orphan Black characters: Project Leda clones

-Sarah Manning, Beth Childs, Katja Obinger, Alison Hendrix, Cosima Niehaus, Helena, Rachel Duncan, Jennifer Fitzsimmons, Antionette "Tony" Sawicki, Krystal Goderitch, Veera "MK" Suominen and others, are all clones born in 1984 to various women by in vitro fertilisation.
+Sarah Manning, Beth Childs, Katja Obinger, Alison Hendrix, Cosima Niehaus, Helena, Rachel Duncan, Jennifer Fitzsimmons, Antoinette "Tony" Sawicki, Krystal Goderitch, Veera "MK" Suominen and others, are all clones born in 1984 to various women by in vitro fertilisation.
 Their creation was referred to as Project Leda.
 The series focuses on Sarah Manning, a small-time con woman and orphan who is the only clone to have a biological daughter.
 (All clones were presumed to be sterile before Sarah was discovered, with one of the original scientists revealing that the clones, as 'prototypes', were all designed to be sterile, and it is also revealed in season 2 that Helena is also able to conceive given her origin as Sarah's specific twin.)
 Other clones include Elizabeth "Beth" Childs, a police detective whose suicide at the start of the series leads Sarah into the conspiracy; Alison Hendrix, a soccer mom who tries to be the perfect housewife, but suffers from pill and drink addiction as well as jumping to conclusions; Cosima Niehaus, a lesbian graduate student studying evolutionary developmental ("evo-devo") biology who researches the clones' biology; Helena, the twin sister of Sarah, a fanatic assassin trained by the Proletheans who has suffered severe abuse throughout her life; Rachel Duncan, an executive at the Dyad Institute, who was raised knowing that she is a clone from childhood.
 Maslany also voiced the scorpion, called Pupok, that speaks to Helena in her hallucinations in Season 3.